hallispio/Ghost-Rust-Kernel-Module-PoC/README.md

 ## 🙏 Acknowledgments

-Built by a Korean "Mad Scientist" exploring the boundaries between hardware, OS, and human language.
+Built by a Korean "Underdog", "Mad Scientist" exploring the boundaries between hardware, OS, and human language.

 Inspired by the philosophy of systems architecture and the poetry of low-level programming.